netgen/local-development-setup/mysql/README.md

 You can now type `exit` to exit the MySQL command-line client.

-With that you've finished installing and configuring your MySQL server.

-## Tips
+## 6. Install a GUI client for `MySQL`

 You will probably want a graphical UI client to work with the database server.
 For MacOS, [TablePlus](https://tableplus.com/) is a good choice, offering unlimited free trial with reasonable limitations for light use.

+Install the client and configure the connection to your `MySQL` server.

+If the connection works, you've finished installing and configuring your MySQL server.